bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Can my mattress really be making me overheat?

-Some dense foams hold body heat and keep it close to the skin.
-If you feel hotter the longer you stay in bed, or cooler when you move to the edge of the bed or toss off blankets, the mattress may be part of the problem.
+Absolutely.
+Mattresses vary considerably in how they retain or dissipate heat.
+Some dense foams hold onto body heat and keep it close to your skin.
+If you notice you feel hotter the longer you stay in bed, or find relief when you move to the edge or toss off a blanket, your mattress might be part of the problem.
+You might not need a new mattress right away, though, since changing the bedding, reducing heavy covers, and adding directed airflow with a bFan can help a lot.

 When should I worry that night heat means something serious?